-The Stratford District is a land locked area encompassing 2170km2 located in the heart of Taranaki.
+The Stratford (Whakaahurangi) District is a land locked area encompassing 2170km2 located in the heart of Taranaki.
 The district is adjacent to the New Plymouth and South Taranaki districts in the Taranaki region and the Ruapehu and Whanganui Districts in the Horizons Regional Council.
 Within the district there are four distinct geographical areas:

-- The alpine and bush environment of Egmont National Park; - The ring plain around Mt Taranaki; - · Hill country located between the ring plain and the eastern hill country; and - Eastern hill country to the boundary with Ruapehu District Council.
+- The alpine and bush environment of Te Papakura o Taranaki - The ring plain around Taranaki Maunga - Hill country located between the ring plain and the eastern hill country; and - Eastern hill country to the boundary with Ruapehu District Council.

-The district's rural landscape supports large farming, forestry and Department of Conservation reserves.
-Stratford is a growing tourist destination owing to key attractions such as the Egmont National Park, the Manganui Ski Field, Forgotten World Highway (SH43), Dawson and Mt Damper Falls.
-Three main townships make up the Stratford District: Stratford; Midhirst and Toko.
+The rural landscape supports large farming, forestry and Department of Conservation reserves.
+Stratford, Whakaahurangi is a growing tourist destination owing to key attractions such as the Te Papakura o Taranaki, the Manganui Ski Field, Forgotten World Highway (SH43), Whangamōmona, Dawson and Mt Damper Falls.
+Three main townships make up the Stratford District.
+They are: Stratford; Midhirst and Toko.